The programme

 Fortnightly review

 A standing thirty minutes to check the work is biting.
-What's open, what shifted, what to drop.
 Written summary after each.

 Close

 A handover note: what was done, what's left, what to read next.
-Continuation by mutual agreement.
-Otherwise, a clean stop.
+Continuation, or stop.

 How to buy.